Create and Manage Compute Pools

 -

-In the Node config screen, configure settings for the control plane and worker pools.
+On the Node config page, configure settings for the control plane and worker pools.
 You can create multiple worker pools to match your compute needs.

 -